helm/charts/incubator/identityservice/README.md

 In the cluster, install the following if they are not already installed :

-* NGINX ingress controller
+* A Kubernetes supported ingress controller (eg: [nginx](https://github.com/kubernetes/charts/tree/master/stable/nginx-ingress) , [GCE](https://github.com/kubernetes/ingress-gce/blob/master/README.md))
-* Helm
-* KUBE-LEO
+* TLS termination (eg. [cert-manager](https://github.com/kubernetes/charts/tree/master/stable/cert-manager) or installed TLS Certificate)

 For detailed instructions on these installations refer to the  [Azure AKS Documentation](https://docs.microsoft.com/en-us/azure/aks/ingress)

 ### NGINX Ingress Controller Proxy Buffer Size

+This applies if you are using the NGINX ingress controller.
 The NGINX ingress controller Proxy Buffer Size is not large enough for the headers returned by Identity Service.
 You will need to increase the buffer size.
 Create a ConfigMap file called nginx-configuration.yaml and add this code.
 Replace the placeholder text with your nginx pod name.

 ```yaml
 kind: ConfigMap